What is app provisioning in Azure Active Directory?

-Manual provisioning means there is no automatic Azure AD provisioning connector for the app yet.
-User accounts must be created manually, for example by adding users directly into the app's administrative portal, or uploading a spreadsheet with user account detail.
+- Manual provisioning means there's no automatic Azure AD provisioning connector for the app yet.
+User accounts must be created manually.
+Examples are adding users directly into the app's administrative portal or uploading a spreadsheet with user account detail.
 Consult the documentation provided by the app, or contact the app developer to determine what mechanisms are available.

-Automatic means that an Azure AD provisioning connector has been developed for this application.
-You should follow the setup tutorial specific to setting up provisioning for the application.
-App tutorials can be found at List of Tutorials on How to Integrate SaaS Apps with Azure Active Directory.
+- Automatic means that an Azure AD provisioning connector has been developed for this application.
+Follow the setup tutorial specific to setting up provisioning for the application.
+App tutorials can be found in Tutorials for integrating SaaS applications with Azure Active Directory.

-The provisioning mode supported by an application is also visible on the Provisioning tab once you've added the application to your Enterprise apps.
+The provisioning mode supported by an application is also visible on the Provisioning tab after you've added the application to your enterprise apps.

 Benefits of automatic provisioning

 As the number of applications used in modern organizations continues to grow, IT admins are tasked with access management at scale.
-Standards such as Security Assertions Markup Language (SAML) or Open ID Connect (OIDC) allow admins to quickly set up single sign-on (SSO), but access also requires users to be provisioned into the app.
-To many admins, provisioning means manually creating every user account or uploading CSV files each week, but these processes are time-consuming, expensive, and error-prone.
-Solutions such as SAML just-in-time (JIT) have been adopted to automate provisioning, but enterprises also need a solution to deprovision users when they leave the organization or no longer require access to certain apps based on role change.
+Standards such as SAML or OIDC allow admins to quickly set up single sign-on (SSO), but access also requires users to be provisioned into the app.
+To many admins, provisioning means manually creating every user account or uploading CSV files each week.
+These processes are time-consuming, expensive, and error prone.
+Solutions such as SAML just-in-time (JIT) have been adopted to automate provisioning.
+Enterprises also need a solution to deprovision users when they leave the organization or no longer require access to certain apps based on role change.